How to Use Weight Scales

 You could just step onto the scale at the gym to get a general idea of how much you weigh, or if you weigh yourself correctly, you can determine your actual weight.
 Your exact weight is helpful in determining body fat percentage, basal metabolic rate and determining how many calories you need per day.
 Always weigh yourself the same way every time to prevent inaccurate weight readings.

 Take off all clothing.
-Weighing yourself every day wearing different a different outfit will make it look like your weight is jumping up and down, especially if you're wearing a belt one day and shoes the next.
+Weighing yourself every day wearing a different outfit will cause your weight to go up and down, especially if you're wearing a belt one day and shoes the next.

 Dry yourself off.
 Don't weigh yourself wet when you have just gotten out of the shower or finished running for an hour at the gym, even though these times may be convenient to weigh yourself.